kdayal/todosAPI/README.md

-# Welcome to your CDK JavaScript project
+# Serverless API CDK JavaScript project

-This is a blank project for CDK development with JavaScript.
+This is a serverless API project for CDK development with JavaScript.
+This project uses AWS API Gateway, AWS Lambda and AWS DynamoDB

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
-The build step is not required when using JavaScript.
+The `cdk.json` file tells the CDK Toolkit how to execute the app.

 ## Useful commands

-* `npm run test`         perform the jest unit tests
 * `cdk deploy`           deploy this stack to your default AWS account/region
 * `cdk diff`             compare deployed stack with current state
 * `cdk synth`            emits the synthesized CloudFormation template